amchagas/kerko/README.md

 3. Download the file attachments from Zotero.

 The first step performs incremental updates of the local cache.
-After an initial full update, the next synchronization runs will only request the new and updated items from Zotero.
+After an initial full update, the subsequent synchronization runs will request only new and updated items from Zotero.
 This greatly reduces the number of Zotero API calls, and thus the time required to complete the synchronization process.

 The second step reads data from the cache to update the search index.
-If the cache has changed since the last update, it performs a full rebuild of the search index, otherwise it skips to the next step.
+If the cache has changed since the last update, it performs a full update of the search index, otherwise it skips to the next step.
+Any changes to the search index are "committed" as a whole at the end of this step, thus up to that point any user using the application sees the data that was available prior to the synchronization run.

 The third and last step reads the list of file attachments from the search index, with their MD5 hashes.
-It compares those with the available local copies and downloads new or changed files from Zotero.
+It compares those with the available local copies of the files, and downloads new or changed files from Zotero.
 It also deletes any local files that may no longer be used.

-Normally, all steps are always executed.
-But under certain circumstances it can be useful to execute a given step individually, e.g., after changing some configuration setting, one may clean just the search index and rebuild it from the cache (see [the command line interface](#command-line-interface-cli) below), which will complete much quicker than re-synchronizing everything from Zotero.
+Normally, all synchronization steps are executed.
+But under certain circumstances it can be useful to execute a given step individually.
+For example, after changing some configuration settings, one may clean just the search index and rebuild it from the cache (see [the command line interface](#command-line-interface-cli) below), which will be much faster than re-synchronizing from Zotero.

 ## Command line interface (CLI)